 To get corresponding operators at a lower energy scale (electroweak scale or mass of leptons), one has to apply renormalization group equations and find Wilson coefficients, see \cite{Broncano:2003fq,Jenkins:2013zja,Jenkins:2013wua,Alonso:2013hga,Ohlsson:2022hfl,Wang:2023bdw,Zhang:2023kvw,Zhang:2023ndw}.
 When solving the equations, the requirement is imposed that the one-light-particle irreducible diagrams (or effective action) computed from $\mathcal{L}_\text{SMEFT}$ and computed from full theory agree at scale $\mu=M_I$.
 This is known as the matching criterion, see \cite{Georgi:1991ch,Georgi:1992xg}.
 It turns out that in the one-loop approximation, these operators will be running and mixed into other operators.
 This gives rise to another characteristic of the process, see details in \cite{Coy:2018bxr},

-In any case, because of the very large lifetime of the lightest sterile neutrino (dark matter candidate), its coupling to SM particles is, obviously, significantly less than the couplings of two other sterile neutrinos to SM particles.
+In any case, because of the very large lifetime of the lightest sterile neutrino in $\nu$MSM (dark matter candidate), its coupling to SM particles is, obviously, significantly less than the couplings of the two other sterile neutrinos to SM particles.
 Therefore, for experimental search at collider experiments, it is useful to employ a model with only two heavy sterile neutrinos, see e.g. \cite{Broncano:2003fq,Zhang:2021jdf,Coy:2021hyr,Du:2022vso}.

 The observable reactions are sensitive to the parameters $S_{\alpha\beta}$ and $R_{\alpha\beta}$.
 For example, $Z$-boson flavor-conserving and flavor-violating decays are given by